Macroscope kiosk at the Eskanazi Museum of Art.

 - Author(s) name, email address, affiliation, mailing address

-- Macroscope tool description (300 words max): user group and needs served, data used, data analysis, visualization techniques applied, and main insights gained (100-300 words)
+- Macroscope tool description (300 words max): user group and needs served, data used, data analysis performed, visualization techniques applied, and main insights gained

 - References to relevant publications or online sites that should be cited, links to related projects or works

 - Entries should be submitted via EasyChair by clicking here.
-Enter author info, a title, and submit all other information via the ‘Abstract’ field.
+Enter author (macroscope maker) information, a title, and submit all other information via the ‘Abstract’ field.

-- Biographies for all authors (about 100 words each)
+- Biographies for all authors (100 words each)

 - Signed copyright and reproduction agreement

 Authors are welcome to use the expertise and resources of the exhibit curators and designers.
-The macroscopes are expected to be ready for display by October, 2016.
+The macroscopes are expected to be ready for display by the end of August.